riastrad/cyberbspace/posts/2025/italy.md

 {% blogpic "/img/blog/2025/italy-10.jpeg" "Looking at central Florence from a nearby hilltop.
 (This little hike broke our stroller)." %}

-{% blogpic "/img/blog/2025/italy-11.jpeg" "Everyone talks about Michaelangelo's David, but not enough people talk about Giambologna's Heracles and Nessus." %}
+{% blogpic "/img/blog/2025/italy-11.jpeg" "Everyone talks about Michelangelo's David, but not enough people talk about Giambologna's Heracles and Nessus." %}

 Of course, in all these cities we were surrounded by hordes of tourists.
 Florence was maybe the worst of all, due to its well established reputation as the fertile ground whence sprang the Renaissance.
 And I used the word "surrounded," but of course we ourselves were tourists and a part of the same hungry beast choking the streets of the historic city.
 Despite myself, I couldn't help but be reminded of David Foster Wallace on the subject: